 There are plenty of optional excursions here -- biking, exploring nearby ruins, horseback riding, and touring the Valley of the Moon.

 We make our way to Salta, situated in the Lerma Valley of northern Argentina.
 Salta is home to empanadas salteñas - the delicious local specialty, and no visit to the town will be complete without giving them a try.
+In the evening, opt to experience a local celebration at one of the "Peña" folklore shows.

 Border Crossing (Chile - Argentina)